wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 ## A script types commands for you

-An bash script was created to automatically <strong>type for you</strong> the various commands in this course.
+A bash script was created to automatically <strong>type for you</strong> the various commands in this course.
 It's to see whether what you are asked to type manually actually works.
 This is so we can see whether <strong>it was working before</strong>, so you don't blame yourself for not typing commands correctly and waste time debugging.

 1. Let's look at the script by providing an internet browser (such as Brave) with this full URL: